joewlos/activitypubdantic/README.md

 `get_class()` reads the `example_json` and uses its type to select the applicable Pydantic model.
 That model then uses validators for each field to assert they comply with the protocol and then restructures them.

-The `output_json` is longer and, at first glance, more complex.
+The `output_json` is longer and, at first glance, more difficult to read.
 But because it contains types for each item in its fields and it standardizes the structures of similar fields – like `to` and `cc` – it is more descriptive and easier to consistently manipulate.

 ```json
 {